5 Innovative Holiday Marketing Campaigns of 2023

 4. Pizza Hut‘s “Leave a box, get a box” with QR Code Facilities

 The chain doled out 50 of its doormats to its target consumers, featuring their food items throughout the holiday season.
-Consumers can place the order online by scanning the QR codes on a first-come, first-served basis.
+Consumers can order online by scanning the QR codes on a first-come, first-served basis.

 5. O Boticario’s “Make Your Love Present” Campaign with 360° communications strategy

 O Boticario’s strategy was to tug at people’s heartstrings.
-A film, set to I’ll Be There, by the Jackson 5, invites people to “Make Your Love Present” and fully experience everyday life.
+A film set to I’ll Be There by the Jackson 5 invites people to “Make Your Love Present” and fully experience everyday life.

 For its official launch, the brand took to the skies!
 In front of the obelisk in Ibirapuera Park, 350 drones formed a QR code in the sky.